-The Supported Apartment Program offers supportive living apartments in Manhattan, Queens and the Bronx.
+The Supportive Apartment Program offers supportive living apartments in Manhattan, Queens and the Bronx.
 With rent subsidies from the State of New York, residents are able to secure affordable permanent housing.
 Staff make regular visits to the residents in their homes and provide services according to an individualized support plan.
 An Emergency On-Call system provides clients’ access to mental health professionals around the clock.

 To make a referral to supportive housing,